SupachaiTho/laravel-fazwaz-test/README.md

  - Sorting
 ## Testing (phpunit)
 ### test Seeding (state 3)
- - /tests/Unit/SeederTest.php
  - at default this test will be skipped.
- - make the change following the comment in tests/Unit/SeederTest.php
+ - make the change following the comment in `tests/Unit/SeederTest.php`
- - then run phpunit --testsuite Seeder
+ - then run `phpunit --testsuite Seeder`
 ### Unit test
  - test all model attribute and relationship.
  - test Feature test